Steve's Gastronomic Home Page

 Hot and sour soup

-Large bowls of soup at Chows make a good meal, but the soups traditionally served as appetizers are good as well.
+Some Chinese style soups make a good meal, but the soups traditionally served as pre-meal appetizers are good as well.
 A case in point is the Hot and Sour Soup that had all the complexity I associate with good versions of the soup.

 Thanks very much to Boogie Y, who wrote and suggested that I visit Chow's and review it as a public service to Chinese food aficionados (from the outside I probably would not have been very encouraged to try it).
 Boogie suggests trying the Crab Meat with Fish Maw Soup, Shrimp with Snow Pea, Beef with Green Onion, and Steamed Chicken with Ginger Scallion.
 I do not think a person can go very far wrong, though, with anything that is served.